pdjr-signalk/pdjr-skplugin-switchbank/README.md

 insert channel meta keys into the Signal K tree.

-Finally, __index__ property values are used to uniquely identify each channel within a switchbank (note that the first channel should have an index of zero (the plugin will map the supplied values to the 1-based indexing used in Signal K path names).
+Finally, __index__ property values are used to uniquely identify each channel within a switchbank (note that is Signal K style, the first channel should have an index of one not zero).

 ## Debugging and logging